-Guide to developer infrastructure contributionsServices we seek planning obligations forHertfordshire demographic modelPlanning performance agreementsLocal and strategic plan engagementService Provision and Place - Making GuideInfrastructure Funding StatementsContact us
+Guide to developer infrastructure contributionsServices we seek planning obligations forIndicative contributions calculatorLand and servicing requirementsDeveloper built school frameworkHertfordshire demographic modelPlanning performance agreementsLocal and strategic plan engagementService Provision and Place - Making GuideInfrastructure Funding StatementsContact us

 Guide to developer infrastructure contributions

-Our Guide to Developer Infrastructure Contributions provides developers with an overview of planning obligations we may seek as part of the planning process.
-It was approved for usage in July 2021 and replaces our previous ‘Planning Obligations Guidance – Toolkit for Hertfordshire’ (2008).
+Our Guide to Developer Infrastructure Contributions provides an overview of the planning obligations we may seek from an individual planning application.
+It was approved for use in July 2021 and has been subject to regular updates since then.

 To help facilitate the legal process associated with planning obligation requests, we have created the Guide to Developer Infrastructure Contributions: Legal Pack.